Rookout/helm-charts/charts/operator/README.md

 ## Important log lines

-How to see the operator logs ?
+How to see the operator logs :
 ```
 kubectl -n rookout logs -f deployment/rookout-controller-manager --all-containers=true --since=10m
 ```

-Indicates that the operator is ready for patching deployments :
+The operator is ready for patching deployments :
 ```
 Operator configuration updated
 ```
-If the above log line not found it means no operator matchers supplied. make sure at least one matcher defined in [values.yaml](./values.yaml) under the operator.matchers section.
+If the logline above does not exist, it means that no operator matchers were supplied..
+Make sure at least one matcher is defined in [values.yaml](./values.yaml) under the operator.matchers section.

-Indication of a successful installation of rookout agent :
+The Rookout agent was successfully installed :
 ```
 Adding rookout agent to container <container name> of deployment <deployment name>
 Deployment <deployment name> patched successfully